hgati/magento2-webp-convert/README.md

 # Hgati Webp (supported PHP 8.2)

-Magento2 module for images conversion to webp format.
+Magento2 module for images conversion to webp format with save a product.

 ## Requirements